 Once your tank is empty, you can remove the old flapper.
 Slide the hinges off the plastic nubs they’re hooked onto and the flapper should pull right out of your tank.
 Disconnect the chain from your toilet’s flush handle, and toss the old flapper in the trash.

-Installing the New Flapper
+Step 2: Install the New Flapper

 Installation is nearly as easy as removal.
 Open your new flapper and check it to make sure it seats properly over your tank drain.
 Most flappers are universal, so this shouldn’t be an issue unless you’re on of the rare few who have a unique, proprietary toilet with a specialized flapper.
 However, we’d say the odds of this being the case are extremely low.